 We have put on a number of Green Deal events to examine the proposals and to inform our own response to the Green Deal and ECO consultation.
 We will continue to work with Government to shape the implementation of the scheme over the coming months and years, and to help members play a leading role in its delivery.

-A particular focus for us is to ensure that there are sufficiently strong incentives for businesses and households to take up energy efficiency measures (including via the Green Deal), and to create a compelling market opportunity for industry.
-To this end, we are currently running a Task Group that is looking at what incentives might be put in place by Government, and the practical implications of the various options.
+We are keen to ensure that there are sufficiently strong incentives for businesses and households to take up energy efficiency measures (including via the Green Deal), and to create a compelling market opportunity for industry.
+Our Retrofit Incentives report outlines proposals for the three most promising options - variable stamp duty, variable council tax and an energy efficiency feed-in-tariff.

 Though a significant amount of focus has been given to the Green Deal for homes, the scheme is also available for non-domestic buildings.
 To help our members understand the implications of the initiative and contribute to policy development for non-domestic buildings, UK-GBC ran a stakeholder consultation workshop on the Green Deal last year - a summary report is available.

 UK-GBC has also worked with British Property Federation to understand the implications of the scheme for business, and provide advice to government.
 The final report is available for UK-GBC members only.